 This Course provides a comprehensive overview of wound dressings, including what to consider before selecting a dressing, the properties and functions of common wound dressings, and examples of types of wound dressings that you can use in your workplace.
-This Course will provide a broad overview of the most commonly used types of wound dressings available and will not explore all products available.
+We will take a look at most commonly used (but not all) types of wound dressings available.

 - The functions and limitations of wound dressings